 The Organization carries investments in marketable securities with readily determinable fair values and all investments in debt securities at their fair values in the statements of financial position.
-Realized and unrealized gains and losses and income are included in the statements of activities.
+Realized and unrealized gains and losses and income are included in investment income on the statements of activities.